 While it will work either way, if you put the code inside the brackets, there is a chance WordPress will overwrite them.

-In case you have problems with the code above (I will show you how to find out if Gzip is working in a second), you can also use the alternative below (both worked for my site).
+In case you have problems with the code above, you can also use the alternative below.

 AddOutputFilterByType DEFLATE text/plain